 US Constitution Facts For Kids

-The Constitution established the national (federal) government of the United States.
-It created the nation’s most important laws and the three branches of government: executive, legislative, and judicial.
+It led to the creation of the nation’s most important laws and the three branches of government: executive, legislative, and judicial.

 It also guarantees basic rights to citizens of the United States.
 It is the highest form of law in the country.

 America’s first constitution, the Articles of Confederation, was signed in 1781.

 The national government had a single legislature called the Congress of the Confederation.
 There was no president and there was no judicial branch.